 The impoundments, ponds and reservoirs constructed at the site will be backfilled with embankment materials and re-contoured and reclaimed to blend into the natural topography.
-Because the Copper Flat deposit must be mined sequentially from top to bottom, NMCC will not backfill the pit.
+Because the Copper Flat deposit must be mined sequentially from top to bottom, NMCC will not backfill the pit as NMCC's reclamation objectives will be otherwise accomplished through other mitigation measures as described in the Reclamation Plan, in conformance with 19.10.6.603.D.(2).